Injury claim statistics

 If you're recovering from a more significant injury, we want you to have access to the right level of support, at the right time.
 This can include weekly financial support if you can't work due to your injury.
 We call this weekly compensation.

-• Sport and recreation injuries are counted where the claim has a sport indicator.
+- Sport & Rec injuries are counted where the claim has a sport indicator.

-• Types of injuries are presented as mutually exclusive in the following priority: On the road, At work, Sport and recreation, Fall at home / community and Injuries at home / community where Injuries at home / community.
+- Types of injuries are presented as mutually exclusive in the following priority: On the road, At work, Sport & Rec, Fall at home / community and Injuries at home / community where Injuries at home / community.
 Claims where more than one of the categories applies will be counted only in the highest priority relevant category.
 For example, a bus driver who is injured when crashing a bus will appear in On the road and not At work despite this being a work related injury.

-• Active claims costs are all payments made between 1 January and 31 December 2023.
-This include payments to claims registered in a previous year.
+- Active claims costs are all payments made between 1 January and 31 December 2024.
+This includes payments to claims registered in a previous year.

-• Costs do not include Public Health Acute Services (PHAS) payments.
+- Costs do not include Public Health Acute Services (PHAS) payments except as a total in cost of emergency hospital care.
 These costs are for treatment in a public hospital during the acute phase of an injury and are covered by bulk payments made by ACC to the Crown.
 As such, these payments cannot be attributed to individual claims.